Arkadijbojko/webpage/_seminars/reptheory.md

 _06/16, SIMIS room 1210_

 **Infinite dimensional algebra and instanton moduli spaces**<br>
-Given a projective smooth surface X  and its blowup surface Y, Yoshioka calculated the blowup formula relating Betti numbers of the moduli space of rank two sheaves on X with those on Y. Nakajima asked the question of a representation theoretic interpretation of the blowup formula..
-In the joint work with QIngyuan Jiang and Yu Zhao, we studied the representation of an extended Clifford algebra on the cohomology of the moduli space of stable sheaves on Y and gave an answer to Nakajima’s question.
+Given a projective smooth surface X  and its blowup surface Y, Yoshioka calculated the blowup formula relating Betti numbers of the moduli space of rank two sheaves on X with those on Y. Nakajima asked the question of a representation-theoretic interpretation of the blowup formula.
+In the joint work with Qingyuan Jiang and Yu Zhao, we studied the representation of an extended Clifford algebra on the cohomology of the moduli space of stable sheaves on Y and answered Nakajima’s question.

 &nbsp;
 &nbsp;